lifeomic/lambda-typescript-webpack-babel-starter/README.md

 - `yarn lint`: Use this command to lint the `src/**/*` and `test/**/*` files with `tslint` (does not require compilation).

+## Why do some module paths start with `~/`?

+This starter project uses [require-self-ref](https://github.com/patrick-steele-idem/require-self-ref) to make it possible to `require`/`import` relative to the root of the project.

+For example, `import { sleep } from '~/src/util'` will always import the `sleep` function from `src/util/index.ts` no matter which file the import file is found in.

+In the `rollup` configuration we provide a custom _resolver_ plugin that automatically resolves `~/*` paths relative to the root of the project.

+In the `tsc` (TypeScript compiler) configuration, we use a combination of the `compilerOptions.baseUrl` and `compilerOptions.paths` properties to configure how `~/*` paths are resolved.

+At runtime, all test files include `import 'require-self-ref'` which loads the `require-self-ref` module which tweaks the Node.js module loader so that `~/*` paths are properly resolved at runtime.
+It's not necessary to use `require-self-ref` for lambda functions because the `rollup` bundling job will automatically inline all modules into a single bundle.

 ## TypeScript (compiler)